In this article

 - Contact screen: Big learning is you gotta make this thing super snappy.

-Android- really similar- additional feature for recommended contacts.
+Android- really similar- additional features for recommended contacts.
 (Contacts API on android- most frequently contacted people- put them at the front of contacts.)

 - Include code field in the signup flow